ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This is the unique identifier (e.g. UUIDv2) representing a session between two gateways handling a single unidirectional transfer.
 This may be derived from the Transfer-Context ID at the application level.
 There may be several session IDs related to a SATP execution instance.
 Only one Session ID may be active for a given SATP execution instance.
 Session IDs may be stored in the transfer-context for audit trail purposes.

-Sequence Number:
+### Sequence Number:

-This is an increasing counter uniquely representing a message from a session.
+This is a monotonically increasing counter value uniquely representing a message from a session.
 This can be utilized to assist the peer gateways when they are processing multiple simultaneous unrelated transfers.

 ### Gateway Credential Type